mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

     #.
 Try to open (your system should automatically select an archive opener tool).
     #.
 There is file called mergedimage.png inside that represents all layers merged that you can use for reference in case you can't restore anything else.
 #.
 Check whether ZIP repairer tool helps.
     #.
-Copy the file so you have a backup just in case.
+Copy the file, so you have a backup just in case.
     #.
 Rename the extension of the file from ``.kra`` to ``.zip``.
     #.
 Use ZIP repairer tool on the ``.zip`` file.